President’s Leadership Team Report February 3 and 10, 2021

 • There are many factors to consider as we move forward.

-• We are hopeful that our numbers will increase, and want to be ready to serve our students, while
+• We are hopeful that our numbers will increase, and want to be ready to serve our

 being realistic.